 Right Fit, Open to All

-Join the first and only MS in Artificial Intelligence in the state of Connecticut, open to students from traditional and non-STEM fields.
+Join the first and only Master's in Artificial Intelligence in the state of Connecticut, open to students from traditional and non-STEM fields.
 Complete a total of 34 credit hours in four areas of specialization, with face-to-face instruction and web-assisted courses..
 Graduates will be prepared for in-demand commercial or research positions in industry (including tech giants) and academia.

 The Artificial Intelligence coursework will address the increasing role of AI in nearly all aspects of human life, including health care, medical diagnosis, new drug discovery, business intelligence, data analytics, customer behavior prediction, robotics in manufacturing and human assistance, autonomous vehicles, including drones and self-driving cars, and beyond.
 Jobs in emerging professions are set to increase its share of employment from 16% to 27% of the total employee base.